Independence, flexibility, and unlimited financial potential — these are all inviting parts of a freelancing lifestyle.

 There are other places that should reflect your personal brand, too.
 If you do local work or attend network events, business cards are a great tool to carry with you.
 Sites like Vistaprint or Moo help you easily create gorgeous print material.
 Your brand should also be on your proposals, invoices, contracts, and any other materials that go to clients.

 Why is personal branding so important?
 A clean, consistent brand communicates authority and professionalism to anyone looking at your business.
 This one step will help you establish yourself as a trustworthy freelancer.

 Creating a Portfolio

 Whether you’re a freelance writer, designer, or web developer, a portfolio of your work speaks volumes to potential clients.
-Strong copy and testimonials can help sell your services, but portfolios feature your work in action, helping your clients envision your skills working for them.
+Strong copy and testimonials can help sell your services.
+But portfolios feature your work in action, helping your clients envision your skills working for them.

 Should you include all your work in your portfolio?
-No. The work in your portfolio should be your very best and show diversity in your skills and clientele.
+No. The work in your portfolio should be your best and show diversity in your skills and clientele.